wilsaj/intro-to-os-vagrant/README.md

 into the VM.

-Only two changes have been made, because they are required to support vagrant:
+Only two changes have been made, because they are by vagrant:

 - `adminuser` has passwordless sudo enabled
 - openssh-server has been installed and will run on boot

 ok, let's go